Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Experiments

 \subsection{Training Performance}

-\textbf{Encoder pretraining.} Fig.~\ref{fig:training_loss} (a,b) shows the encoder training with three objectives with stable and quick convergence, indicating that a huge amount of data is not needed for pretraining to let an encoder learn the spatial relations inside all-atom entities, in line with model MuMo~\citep{jing2025mumo}.
+\textbf{Encoder pretraining.} Fig.~\ref{fig:training_loss} (a,b) shows the encoder training with three objectives with stable and quick convergence, indicating that a huge amount of data is not needed for pretraining to let an encoder learn the spatial relations inside all-atom entities, in line with MuMo~\citep{jing2025mumo}.
 For the mask strategy, we also considered masking an appropriate size (multiple residue-level) of graph regions that can capture meaningful long-range relations.

 \textbf{End-to-end tuning.} Fig.~\ref{fig:training_loss} (c,d) illustrates the loss of two tuning stages.
-We report the single-modality and mixed-all-atom modality training loss, which shows that the mixed-modality converges better, indicating that \takeaway{the model can benefit from cross-modality diversity} in complexes and chemical features.
+We report the single-modality and mixed-all-atom modality training loss, which shows that the mixed-modality converges better, indicating that the model benefits from cross-modality diversity in complexes and chemical features.
 Detailed training settings are in App.~\ref{app: hyper and settings}.